 My decision to pursue a global public health internship with WAAF/IHCC emerged for various reasons.
 To begin, during my undergraduate education, I studied public health and gender studies.
 Upon my recent graduation, I recognized that both my public health education and career qualifications would benefit greatly from the opportunity to partake in a global health research and outreach program.
 I was drawn to WAAF specifically, due to: positive reports of prior interns, varied ongoing projects available to partake in, and overall flexibility of the internship program.

 To begin, I had the privilege of engaging in various outreach projects during my experience as an intern.
 However, two projects affected me most prominently.
 First, I attended MSM Peer Educator Training, a residential training with the purpose of educating community peer educators on topics including, yet not limited to: HIV/AIDS, STIs, gender-based violence, condom and lubricant use, reproductive anatomy, and communication skills.

 To continue, another project I had the pleasure of partaking in was the mobile testing clinic.
-Through this project, WAAF performed free HIV/STI screening and counseling to target populations.
-Through my participation, I was able to travel to various communities throughout Accra, as well as shadow the HIV/STI testing and counseling process.
+Through this project, WAAF performed free HIV/STI screening and counselling to target populations.
+Through my participation, I was able to travel to various communities throughout Accra, as well as shadow the HIV/STI testing and counselling process.
 This hands-on experience was both informative and uplifting.

 Overall, my experience as an intern with WAAF/IHCC was incredible.
 Through this internship, I was able to travel, expand my public health knowledge, and create professional connections.
 I would highly recommend this internship for anyone interested in pursuing a career in the public health/medical field.
 I look forward to idea of returning to Ghana in the near future and reconnecting with the wonderful friends I met during my time working at WAAF.